polodev/-jekyll-optimax-docs/_posts/2019-04-19-special-tutorials.markdown

 ### 19.2| Translating Theme

 You can translate this theme to another language easily.
-You actually have to translate two things for your website to work properly: `Koncrete` theme and `Koncrete Core` plugin.
+You actually have to translate two things for your website to work properly: `Optimax` theme and `Optimax Core` plugin.
 This plugin plays a major role in theme functionality, so if you don't translate this plugin along with the theme you can't be able to get the full translation.

 There are many tools available for translation.
 But the easiest way is to use plugin `Loco Translate`.
 Using this plugin, you can literally translate any WordPress themes or plugins if it supports translation.

 _Note: Please remember, if you update the theme later your translations might be gone if they are stored inside theme/plugin.
-So please keep a backup of **Koncrete** theme and **Koncrete Core** plugin first before updating theme._
+So please keep a backup of **Optimax** theme and **Optimax Core** plugin first before updating theme._
 {: .text-danger}